GlenKPeterson/Paguro/README.md

 J-cicle is not part of Clojure.
 Rich Hickey and the Clojure team are in no way affiliated with the J-cicle project, though it borrows heavily from their thoughts and even some of their open-source code.

-This work is licensed under both the Apache 2.0 license and the Eclipse Public License.
-You must comply with the rules of both licenses (you don't get to choose).
-New contributions should be made under the Apache 2.0 license whenever practical.

 Most of this work is licensed under the Apache 2.0 license.
-However, the persistent collections (ImVectorImpl, ImMapSortedImpl, ImSetSortedImpl, etc. in thecollections folder as of 2015-04-05) are originally copied from, and still based on, the Clojure source code by Rich Hickey which is released under the Eclipse Public License (as of fall 2014).
+However, the persistent collections (PersistentVector, PersistentSortedMap, PersistentSortedSet in the collections folder as of 2015-05-13) are originally copied from, and still based on, the Clojure source code by Rich Hickey which is released under the Eclipse Public License (as of fall 2014).
 Those files are derivative works and must remain under the EPL license unless the original authors give permission to change it, or chooses a new license.
+New contributions should be made under the Apache 2.0 license whenever practical.

 I am not a lawyer and this is not legal advice.
 Both the EPL and Apache projects list each other's license as being compatible.
 I am not aware of a clear difference between them, or a reason why works written under the two licenses cannot be combined.